Gmina Bogdaniec

 Gmina Bogdaniec is a rural gmina (administrative district) in Gorzów County, Lubusz Voivodeship, in western Poland.
 Its seat is the village of Bogdaniec, which lies approximately 14 km south-west of Gorzów Wielkopolski.

-The gmina covers an area of 112.12 km2, and as of 2019 its total population is 7,117.
+The gmina covers an area of 112.12 km2, and as of 2019 its total population was 7,117.

 Villages

 Gmina Bogdaniec contains the villages and settlements of Bogdaniec, Chwałowice, Gostkowice, Jasiniec, Jenin, Jeninek, Jeniniec, Jeże, Jeżyki, Krzyszczyna, Krzyszczynka, Kwiatkowice, Lubczyno, Łupowo, Motylewo, Podjenin, Racław, Roszkowice, Stanowice, Wieprzyce Dolne and Włostów.

 Neighbouring gminas

 Gmina Bogdaniec is bordered by the city of Gorzów Wielkopolski and by the gminas of Deszczno, Krzeszyce, Lubiszyn and Witnica.